hommyrosado/Kubernetes_Study/CKA_Exam Practice Questions_Nikhildev/CKA Exam Practice Questions_---.md

 Results in the following section of YAML (deployment configuration) that we are concerned with two containers:
 Container 1: nginx
 Container 2: httpd

+Note: In the below YAML there are 2 replicas
+A replica = one Pod (copy) of the Pod template.
+Each Pod runs all the containers defined in the Deployment.
+So:
+2 replicas → 2 Pods
+Each Pod has 2 containers
+Total = 4 containers running
+✅ If only one container is defined → Pod = Container.
+✅ If multiple containers are defined → Pod ≠ Container (it’s a wrapper that holds multiple containers).

 ```yaml
     spec: